Tulle bi telli

 Tulle-bi-telli, also known as Assuit or 'Assiut after Asyut where it is made, is a textile marrying cotton or linen mesh with small strips of metal.
 The first documentation of fabric is in the 18th century.
 Other spellings include assuite, asyut, assyut, asyute, and azute.
 The name translates roughly as "net with metal".

 Properties

 Assuit has great lateral elasticity, thanks to its openwork mesh.

 It is heavy, and retains heat, but is favoured for its ability to drape.

 Production

 The base material is bobbinet, which is a machine-made fabric made of cotton or, in older pieces, linen.
 The embroidery is applied by hand.

 Thin strips of alloy are threaded onto a flat, wide needle with a flat, wide eye.
-Alloy is used because pure silver would blacken with age and would be impossible to clean, and gold would be too costly.
 Each strip is approximately 1/8" wide and 18" to 24" long.
 The strips are threaded into the mesh, criss-crossed, flattened with the fingernails, and cut.
 The fabric is then stamped down, and when the designs are finished, the fabric is passed through a roller to flatten the metal even more.